patrickpr/trapdirector/docs/01-install.md

 If IcingaWeb2 configuration directory is not `/etc/icingaweb2`, you must set it up manually in the `/trapdirector/bin/trap_in.php` file by modifying this string:
 ```
 [....]
-// Icinga etc path : need to change this on non standard icinga installation.
+// Icinga etc path: change this on non-standard icinga installations.
 $icingaweb2_etc="/etc/icingaweb2";
 [....]
 ```